 Student (with valid ID): €6.00

 Note: Pre-booking online advisable for the Ericsson Skyline Tour.
 Visitors must be 1.2metres or taller to take the tour.

 Other Useful Information

 Leaflets to assist with the Croke Park Stadium Tour are free and available in Irish, English, French, German, Italian, Spanish and Polish.
-Audio guides are provided for the Ericsson Skyline Tour in Irish, English, French, German, Italian and Spanish.
+Audio guides are provided for the Ericsson Skyline Tour in Irish, English, French, German, Italian, Spanish and Mandarin.
 All public tours are delivered in English.

 DINING / REFRESHMENTS

 The Blackthorn Café at the GAA Museum offers a wide range of delicious homemade salads, hot dishes and gourmet sandwiches made to order.
 Breakfast is served daily until from 09.30 to 11.30, with hot lunch available from 12.00 - 15.00.
 The café seats up to 100 and is open daily, including match days.

 Stationary, giftware, posters/pictures, magnets, books t-shirts, GAA products and more.